VERSION: September 2021

 III.
 Delivery Period I Delays

-- The observation of deadlines for the provision of deliveries and services is subject to the timely receipt of all the documents, necessary authorizations, releases and plans required from the Purchaser, binding information from the Purchaser in accordance with the "Questionnaire on the condition of the building site and other requirements", payment being made in accordance with the contract, in particular any advance payment due, as well as other obligations on the part of the Purchaser.
-If these conditions are not met on time, deadlines shall be extended accordingly; this does not apply if we are responsible for the delay.
+- Compliance with deadlines and dates for the provision of deliveries and services shall be subject to the timely provision by the Purchaser of all information required for implementation of the contract, including documents, necessary authorizations and releases, plans, binding information from the Purchaser on the condition of the building site and other requirements, compliance with payment terms by the Purchaser, including, in particular, the settlement of any advance payment due, as well as the fulfillment of any other obligations.
+Should the Purchaser fail to meet the aforementioned obligations in a timely manner or to meet them in full, the delivery dates and delivery deadlines shall be extended accordingly; this shall not apply if we are responsible for the delay.

-- The delivery deadline shall be deemed met once the goods leave the plant I warehouse or, in case of shipment, the goods are reported as being ready for shipment by the deadline.
-If delivery is made early, this delivery date shall apply and not the originally agreed deadline.
+- Delivery deadlines or delivery dates which have been agreed on a binding or non-binding basis, shall be deemed to have been met if the goods have left our plant/warehouse or, in the case of shipment, if we have informed the Purchaser that the goods are ready for dispatch, by the delivery deadline.
+If delivery is made early, this delivery date shall apply and not the one originally agreed.

-- Delivery to the Purchaser is subject to receipt of our own goods intact and on time, provided we concluded a corresponding hedging transaction.
+- Delivery to the Purchaser is subject to the correct and timely delivery of goods to us, provided that we have concluded a corresponding hedging transaction.

-- If the contract is modified at a later stage in a way which may affect the delivery deadline, the deadline will be extended accordingly, unless specific arrangements are made in this respect.
+- If the contract is modified at a later stage in a way which may affect the delivery deadline or delivery date, the parties shall undertake to agree a new delivery deadline or delivery date.

-- Any claims by the Purchaser for damages due to delayed deliveries or services as well as claims for damages in lieu of performance exceeding the limits specified in section shall be excluded in all cases of delayed deliveries even upon expiry of a time set to us to effect the deliveries, if any.
-This shall not apply in cases of mandatory liability based on intent, gross negligence, or due to injury to life, limb or health.
-Rescission of the contract by the Purchaser based on statute shall be limited to cases where we are responsible for the delay.
+- Any claims for damages asserted by the Purchaser on the grounds of delayed deliveries or services and any claims for damages in lieu of performance which exceed the limits specified in item 11 shall be excluded in all cases of delayed delivery, also upon expiry of any deadline for delivery that may have been set for us.
+This shall not apply in cases of mandatory liability based on intent, gross negligence or on grounds of injury to life, limb or health.
+Rescission of the contract by the Purchaser on the basis of statutory provisions shall be limited to cases where we are responsible for the delays to delivery.
 The above provisions do not imply a change in the burden of proof to the detriment of the Purchaser.

-- At our request, the Purchaser shall declare within a reasonable period of time whether the Purchaser will rescind the contract due to the delayed deliveries or services or insist that the deliveries or services be carried out.
+- At our request, the Purchaser shall declare within a reasonable period of time whether it will rescind the contract due to the delayed deliveries or service or insist that the deliveries or service be carried out.

-- If dispatch or shipment is delayed at the Purchaser's request by more than one month after notice of the readiness for dispatch was given, the Purchaser may be charged -for every month commenced -storage costs of 0.5% of the price of the items of the deliveries, but in no case more than a total of 5%.
-The parties to the contract may prove that higher or, as the case may be, lower storage costs have been incurred.
+- In the event that dispatch or shipment is delayed at the Purchaser’s request by more than one month after notice of readiness for shipment has been given, a storage fee in the amount of 0.5% of the price of the items to be delivered may be charged to the Purchaser for each month commenced, up to a maximum total of 5%.
+The parties to the contract shall be entitled to furnish proof that higher or lower storage costs have been incurred.

 IV.
 Prices and Terms of Payment